top of page

 Most items in the Alaska Digital Library collection are selected by a committee of the Alaska Library Network.
 Patron suggestions are considered by the committee in making their selections.

-The Ketchikan Public Library is part of the First City Libraries system.
+Cooperative Collection Development: The Ketchikan Public Library is part of the First City Libraries system.
 This means it shares computer equipment, a common database, and a circulation system, with the Ketchikan Gateway Borough School district.
 The computer system is fully integrated so each library can tell exactly what titles other libraries own, thereby avoiding needless duplication and facilitating cooperative collection development.
 Materials owned by member libraries are, in most cases, freely shared with all patrons.

 The Ketchikan Public Library also participates in an interlibrary loan program.
 The library is an active member of the OCLC Network, which provides access to the bibliographic holdings of libraries nationwide.

-Using selection criteria and circulation statistics, librarians select items to withdraw from the collection in an ongoing process.
+Weeding & Inventory: Using selection criteria and circulation statistics, librarians select items to withdraw from the collection in an ongoing process.
 This ensures that the Library’s collections are relevant and meet the community’s changing needs.
 A complete inventory of the collection is done yearly.

-Duplicate titles are added to the collection only under careful consideration and sufficient demand.
+Duplication: Duplicate titles are added to the collection only under careful consideration and sufficient demand.
 This situation is driven by budgetary and space constraints.

-The library supports conservation and preservation of all historic materials of regional interest.
-Many books in the Tongass Historical Museum collection have been entered into the First City Libraries union catalog.
+Conservation: The library supports conservation and preservation of historic materials of regional interest.
+Many books in the Tongass Historical Museum collection have been entered into the First City Libraries catalog.
 While the Tongass Historical Museum’s collection does not circulate, it is available for the public to use in-house.
 Occasionally, an item from the library collection will be donated to the Museum.

-Selected donations will be evaluated for inclusion in the collection in the same manner as new materials.
+Gifts: Selected donations will be evaluated for inclusion in the collection in the same manner as new materials.
 Items not selected for inclusion in the collection will be disposed of or given to the Friends of the Ketchikan Public Library to be sold at their book sale.
 The library cannot legally appraise gifts for tax purposes.

 • Alaskana: Items of state and local interest are placed in the non-circulating Alaskana collection so that they will always be available for patron use and research.
 Extra copies may be placed into general circulation, depending on value and ease of replacement.